Pamplona Solo Travel 1 Day Itinerary

 Bus to Pamplona

 The bus from San Sebastian to Pamplona takes an hour and a half.
-There are also more buses from San Sebastian to Pamplona than trains providing more flexibility for your solo travel schedule in case you want to sleep in before hitting the road.
+There are also more buses from San Sebastian to Pamplona than trains providing more flexibility for your travel itinerary in case you want to sleep in before hitting the road.

 Buses also stop in little villages on the way, giving you more opportunity to see the countryside.
 Some buses will also have WiFi.